Mr-Coxall/Computer-Based-Problem-Solving/docs/problem-solving/flow-charts.rst

    :alt: flow-chart symbols
    :align: center

-Here is an example of a flowchart for a none-computer based problem:
+Here is an example of a flowchart for a non-computer based problem:

 .. image:: ./images/flowchart-example.png
    :width: 250 px